JideGuru/QuickNotes-API/README.md

 * user(UserId of the note's owner)

 **Delete a Note**

 Make a DELETE request to http://localhost:3000/notes/NOTEID

+## 🐛 Bugs/Requests
+If you encounter any problems feel free to open an issue.
+If you feel the API is missing a feature, please raise a ticket on Github and I'll look into it.
+Pull request are also welcome.

 ## ⭐️ License
-DO WHAT THE FUCK YOU WANT PUBLIC LICENSE (WTFPL)
+**DO WHAT THE FUCK YOU WANT PUBLIC LICENSE (WTFPL)**

 ## ⚡️ Disclaimer
 This code is only intended for learning purposes, i am not responsible for anything you use it for.